hippover/palmari/docs/index.rst

 What's included ?
 -----------------

-Palmari is a Python package providing tools to process movies of PALM experiments (photo-activated localization microscopy).
+Palmari is a Napari plugin providing tools to process movies of PALM experiments (photo-activated localization microscopy).
 It provides a **customizable pipeline scheme** with the following features :

 - **Get your trajectories in a few clicks** with built-in, ready-to-use processing steps : localizer, tracker, drift corrector, ...

-- **Napari widget** to adjust a pipeline's parameters : intuitively visualize the effect of one or the other parameter.
+- **Direct visualization of results** to intuitively adjust a pipeline's parameters : visualize the effect of one or the other parameter.
   Want to test your results' robustness to different processing pipelines ?
   Palmari stores the localizations and trajectories output from each pipeline so that they can be easily compared afterwards.

 - Designed from the start to **process series of PALM acquisitions** using a same pipeline : don't loose time writing scripts to go through all files in a folder.
+  Once your pipeline is ready, process batches of experiments in a few clicks, direclty from Napari.

+- Want to take advantage of HPC infrastructure ?
+Palmari has a Python interface.
-  Palmari's :py:class:`Experiment` class allows you to keep track of your entire series of acquisition and stores your processing results.
+  Its :py:class:`Experiment` class allows you to keep track of your entire series of acquisitions and stores your processing results.
+  Processing steps rely on Dask, so as to take advantage of multithreading when several cores are available.

-- Easily **include your favorite processing steps** in your Palmari pipeline, see :ref:`here <own_steps>` for more details.
+- Easily **include your favorite processing steps** in your Palmari pipeline, see :ref:`here <own_steps>` for more details on implementations.
   If it's worth sharing, consider a merge request ! 🫵

 .. figure:: images/plugin_steps.png

-   Visualize processing steps and tweak their parameters with the Napari interface.
+   Visualize processing steps and tweak their parameters with Palmari's interface in Napari.

 .. important::

    This package is under development, if you wish to contribute, report a bug or suggest an addition, raise an issue or send an email to hverdier@pasteur.fr.
-   Constibutions enriching the set of built-in image processing steps, among others, are very welcome !
+   Contributions enriching the set of built-in image processing steps, among others, are very welcome !

 Installation
 -------------

+Install Palmari either via the Napari plugin manager, or using ``pip``:

 .. code-block::